PyCon/pycon.org/README.md

 PyCon.org is data-driven with [Jekyll templating](https://jekyllrb.com).

 This repo has been configured with [Netlify](netlify.com) [deployment previews](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify).
 When you submit your pull request, a render will be generated so you can preview your changes.
+Click the 'Details' link on the deploy-preview check to see your preview.

 ## Adding your event